sumehta/hierarchical-attention-networks/README.md

 Includes all the supporting files:

-- data.py - Reads data from pandas dataframe containing fields, 'text' and 'label' respectively.
+- data.py - Reads data from a pandas dataframe containing fields 'text' and 'label'.
 Expects the data to be split into train, test and val each into separate csv files.
 - util.py - Contains batcher methods, embedding methods etc.
-- train.py - Main training loop
+- train.py - Containts the main training loop
 - main.py - Specify data paths, embedding files and other settings here.
-- model.py - Contains model broken down into different parts.
+- model.py - Contains the model broken down into different parts.